 With Ancestry.com, the museum created the World Memory Project to encourage volunteers to index digitized Holocaust records including Jews’ ID cards, applications for postwar aid, lists of ghetto inhabitants and more.
 The resulting indexes are free to search at Ancestry.com; record images are available with an Ancestry.com subscription or from the USHMM.

 The museum also documents life during the Holocaust through films, photos, manuscripts, artifacts and oral histories.
-These are cataloged in the museum’s online Collections Search (under Menu>Research and Collections), though you’ll need to access most items in person.
+These are cataloged in the museum’s online Collections Search (under Menu>Collections), though you’ll need to access most items in person.
 Scroll down on the home page to access a timeline, Holocaust Encyclopedia, maps and a research guide.

 4. Yad Vashem

 Located in Jerusalem, Yad Vashem is the world center for Holocaust research and commemoration.
 Its Hall of Names, a memorial to those who died in the Shoah (Hebrew for “Holocaust”) contains nearly 3 million Pages of Testimony submitted by survivors, friends and family.
 These record individuals’ names, biographical details, sometimes photographs and submitters’ information.
-Today, these details are part of Yad Vashem’s searchable Central Database of Shoah Victims’ Names (accessible under the Digital Collections menu), which memorializes an estimated 4.5 million of the 6 million Jewish Holocaust victims.
+Today, these details are part of Yad Vashem’s searchable Shoah Names Database (accessible under the Digital Collections menu), which memorializes an estimated 4.5 million of the 6 million Jewish Holocaust victims.
 The names include those from personal papers and documents such as deportation and ghetto records.

 Search the Righteous Among the Nations database (under Digital Collections) for information on Holocaust rescuers and those they helped, including children who survived by adopting false identities.
 The online Photo Archive, sourced from archives and private collections, is a visual testament to Jewish life before, during and after the Holocaust.

 Yad Vashem’s library holds more than 125,000 titles in 54 languages, much of which isn’t online.
-You can use the Shoah Related Lists Database (also under Digital Collections) to Change the Search Profile to Documents Archive to find relevant record groups by topic, geographical area, and creator.
+You can search the Documents Archive (also under Digital Collections) to find relevant record groups by topic, geographical area, and creator.
 It catalogs transport lists, personal papers, lists of partisans (fighters in the Jewish resistance), post-Holocaust survivor testimonies, and other sources from towns, ghettos, work camps and extermination camps across Europe.
 Once you find material in these catalogs, you can request photocopies for a fee by fax, postal mail or email.